-A reconstruction of Fort Necessity, where George Washington consulted Jacob Van Braam as a translator.
-Photo credit Rob Shenk, Mount Vernon.
 Jacob Van Braam was a soldier in the Dutch and British armies and a translator on George Washington’s expeditions into the Ohio Country between 1752 and 1754.
-Van Braam’s mistranslation of the British surrender documents at Fort Necessity in 1754, and the events that transpired as a result, contributed to the outbreak of the French and Indian War.
+Van Braam’s mistranslation of the British surrender documents at Fort Necessity in 1754, and the events that transpired as a result, contributed to the outbreak of the Seven Years' War in North America.

-Writers have long misidentified Van Braam during his early time in America.
+Some writers have long misattributed events as involving Van Braam during his early time in America.
 Most significantly, in his 1855 biography of George Washington, Washington Irving claimed that Van Braam instructed the young Washington in both swordplay and European military tactics.
 There is no evidence suggesting that Van Braam taught Washington either of these things.3

-In the fall of 1753, Washington asked Van Braam to act as a translator for a mission that Washington would lead into the Ohio Country to give the French forces occupying the area a letter from Virginia Governor Robert Dinwiddie.
-Though only a lieutenant, Van Braam was known to both act as and be treated as a captain by other members of the expedition.
-Van Braam, Washington, and others traveled to survey French forts being built in the area, specifically Fort LaBoeuf (today Waterford, Pennsylvania).
+In the fall of 1753, Washington asked Van Braam to act as a translator for a mission that Washington would lead into the Ohio Country in order to give the French forces occupying the area a letter from Virginia Governor Robert Dinwiddie.
+Though only a lieutenant, Van Braam was known to behave and be treated as a captain by other members of the expedition.
+Van Braam, Washington, and others traveled to survey French forts being built in the area, specifically Fort LaBoeuf (present-day Waterford, Pennsylvania).
 After delivering Governor Dinwiddie’s letter, the group went back to Virginia.

-Due to Anglo-French land disputes in the Ohio Country and news of French military forces in the area, Van Braam again A map of the Ohio River Valley, drawn by Washington, with notes about the French presence, 1754.
-Library of Congress call number G3820 1754 .W3 1927 TIL. joined Washington and a small military force sent into the Ohio Country by Governor Dinwiddie in May 1754.
+In May of 1754, Van Braam again joined Washington and a small military force sent to the Ohio Country by Governor Dinwiddie to mediate Anglo-French land disputes.
 On May 28, Washington, Van Braam, and the other members of the group engaged in combat against a small French force.
-Amongst the dead was a French officer, Joseph Coulon de Jumonville, whose mission was to deliver a letter to Washington to tell the British to vacate the Ohio Country, the same type of letter that Washington was to deliver to the French.
+Among those killed was a French officer, Joseph Coulon de Jumonville, whose mission was to deliver a letter to Washington to tell the British to vacate the Ohio Country, the same type of letter that Washington was to deliver to the French.

-As a prisoner of war, Van Braam was taken to Montreal and unlike his associate Stobo, who escaped from prison there, would stay a prisoner until Britain captured the city in September 1760.
-He returned to Virginia, where a trial found him innocent of treason due to the rain soaking the paper and smudging the ink of the surrender document, as well as his poor English-speaking skills.
+As a prisoner of war, Van Braam was taken to Montreal and unlike Stobo, who escaped from prison there, would remain a prisoner until Britain captured the city in September 1760.
+He returned to Virginia, and was tried for treason due to the implications of his mistranslation.
+He was found innocent of treason due to the condition of the paper obscuring the words, as well as his poor English-speaking skills.
 As recognition of his service and as an apology for the original charges, he was granted a large reward, roughly £500 and 9000 acres of land in Virginia, as well as a recommendation for promotion to major in the 30th Battalion of the 60th foot Royal Americans.6

-Later in life, Van Braam moved to Britain, where he lived in London for three years from 1763 on half-pay before retiring and moving to Wales.
-In 1775 he was summoned to fight in the American Revolutionary War on behalf of Britain, serving on the 60th Regiment of Foot.
-In early 1776, he sailed to St. Augustine, Florida, before eventually stationing in the West Indies.
+Afterwards, Van Braam moved to Britain, where he lived in London for three years.
+However, in 1775, he was called to fight in the American Revolutionary War on behalf of Britain, serving on the 60th Regiment of Foot.
+In early 1776, he sailed to St. Augustine, Florida, before eventually being stationed in the West Indies.
 Van Braam tried to sell his military commission in order to quit his service in America.
-He participated in the 1778 Southern campaign, specifically serving in Georgia.
-Van Braam retired, with much pleasure, with the rank of major in 1779.7
+Unable to do so, he participated in the 1778 Southern campaign, serving in Georgia.
+Van Braam retired with the rank of major in 1779.7

 Jonathan Marine